 Part Twenty-Two: The Third Great Awakening Begins: D.L.
 Moody and the Fundamentalists

-- The Third Great Awakening occurred just prior to the onset of the First World War.
-It had a profound impact on American and global religion.
-As a direct result of this Awakening the future was fundamentally altered as a plethora of religious innovators appeared on the scene setting the stage for the religion of the Twentieth Century.
+- The Third Great Awakening occurred just before the onset of the First World War.
+It had a profound impact on American and global religions.
+As a direct result of this Awakening, the future was fundamentally altered as a plethora of religious innovators appeared on the scene, setting the stage for the Globalist religions of the Twentieth Century.

 Part Twenty-Three: The Third Great Awakening: William Miller

 - William Miller (1782 - 1849) was a charismatic American Baptist preacher.
 His spiritual descendants are sometimes known as Millerites.
-His "Adventist" teachings (i.e. focusing on the second 'advent' or coming of Jesus) of the 1830s and 40s were very influential later on.
+His "Adventist" teachings (i.e., focusing on the second 'advent' or coming of Jesus) of the 1830s and 40s were very influential later.

-Part Twenty-Four: The Third Great Awakening: Prophet Ellen White
+Part Twenty-Four: The Third Great Awakening: 'Prophetess' Ellen White

 - Those who remained loyal to Miller's teachings and calculations had to come up with an answer for this catastrophic failure.
 And they did.

-Part Twenty-Five: The Third Great Awakening: Charles Taze Russell, International Bible Students, and Jehovah's Witnesses
+Part Twenty-Five: The Third Great Awakening: Charles Taze Russell, International Bible Students, and J's Witnesses

 - Charles Taze Russell (February 16, 1852 - October 31, 1916) was a deeply religious man from his earliest years.
-In 1881 Zion's Watch Tower Tract Society was founded.
-In 1884 the organization was legally chartered.
-There were now hundreds of "Russellites" spreading his teachings and Russell came to be known as "the Pastor."
+Zion's Watch Tower Tract Society was founded in 1881.
+In 1884, the organization was legally chartered.
+There were now hundreds of "Russellites" spreading his teachings, and Russell became known as "the Pastor."